diamantidis/diamantidis.github.io/_posts/2020-05-31-custom-graphql-types-on-swift-projects.md

 Knowing about those possibilities is really valuable when working with GraphQL and can make a huge difference when it comes to designing a GraphQL schema.

-In the posts to come, we are going to see how further improve this project by adding support for sorting, filtering, creating a new post, editing an existing, deleting, etc. So stay tuned and follow me on [Twitter] should you want to get notified once these posts are published or you have a question or comment about this post.
+In the posts to come, we are going to see how further improve this project by adding support for sorting, filtering, creating a new post, editing an existing, deleting, etc. So stay tuned and follow me on [X] should you want to get notified once these posts are published or you have a question or comment about this post.

 Thanks for reading this post, and see you next time!